10XGenomics/enclone/expanded.md

 highly suspect.
 Probably the clonotype originated from a single cell, which broke up into one major piece (the one for barcode `CTGGTCTAGCTGCCCA-1`), and many smaller pieces.
 These smaller pieces reside in GEMs that may or may not contain an actual intact cell.
 In fact, many of the cells are detected as T cells (using TCR data).
-Using the META option for providing input to enclone, we can mark these cells in the same display:
+Using the `META` option for providing input to enclone, we can mark these cells in the same display:

 <img src="img/illusory5.png" alt="illusory5" title="illusory5" width=90% />

-We thus conclude in this case that the true clonotype probably consists of one cell.
+We thus conclude in this case that the clonotype is likely contaminated with many cells that are not B cells, and in fact that the entire clonotype probably arose from a single true B cell.
 Sometimes one sees examples where there appear to be a few true cells, along with others that are not.
 And sometimes one only sees only low VDJ UMI counts, likely corresponding to small fragments.

 <b> Overall conclusion: illusory clonotypes are rare, and can generally be detected, either with
 the aid of a second library made from the same lot of cells, or with gene expression data. </b>